 - Most economists don't foresee an extremely high level of inflation lasting for years to come, so you don't have to drastically change your allocations if they are already diversified.

 - Whatever direction inflation eventually goes, the key is having a plan that can help you to live the life you want.

 If you're already retired and living off your investment income, you may be especially worried, regardless of the size of your nest egg.

 For now, even experts have more questions than answers about how high inflation will go, and what it means for the economy—and you.
-That's because inflation is made up of various components, some driven by short-term, pandemic-related factors and others that have been long-standing, like the rise in health care costs.
+That's because inflation is made up of various components, some driven by short-term, factors, like war in Ukraine and the pandemic, and others that have been long-standing, like the rise in health care costs.

 "Nobody knows exactly what's going to happen because we've never been in this situation before," says Claus te Wildt, senior vice president of capital markets strategy at Fidelity.
 "We have all these factors coming together and no historical comparison.
 We don't know yet how this is going to play out."

-"Market indicators suggest that over the next 20 to 30 years, inflation will be somewhere between 2% and 3%," says Jake Weinstein, a research analyst with Fidelity's asset allocation research team.
-"And while there are more forces that suggest inflation could run higher than run lower, we don't expect a return to 1970s-like hyperinflation."
+"Market indicators and consumer surveys suggest that inflation is expected to remain elevated over the next 5-10 years" says Jake Weinstein, a research analyst with Fidelity's asset allocation research team.
+"And while we are seeing more forces that suggest inflation could run higher than run lower, we don't expect a return to 1970s-like hyperinflation."

 Here's how having a diversified investment plan—and the appropriate insurance and estate planning strategies—can help address some of your top concerns regarding rising prices and your lifestyle and legacy.

 Most retirees already have some inflation-adjusted protection through Social Security, and some may have inflation-adjusted defined benefit pensions or annuities with cost-of-living adjustments.